metacall/gsoc-2022/README.md

 Once a call has been done, another parts can be implemented, like `metacall_load_from_memory` which is basically an eval, or `metacall_load_from_package` which should be able to load precompiled packages.
 We may rely on `rlib` format, specially the `dylib` format which is the dynamic library version of `rlib` with [all the metadata information](https://rustc-dev-guide.rust-lang.org/backend/libs-and-metadata.html) required for the introspection in the `.rustc` section.

-**Expected outcomes**: Complete Rust language support for MetaCall.
+**Expected outcomes**: Complete Rust language support for MetaCall (including FFI and introspection information through Rust Compiler API).

 **Possible mentors**: Vicente Eduardo Ferrer Garcia, Gil Arasa Verge, Fernando Vaño Garcia